google/applied-computing-series/ac1/_sources/projects/module_b.rst

 In this project, you will complete a statistical analysis on a dataset, then write a report summarizing your findings.

-Here are the steps you’ll need to complete. **Under each step are sub-bullets detailing questions you need to answer in your report.**
+Here are the steps you’ll need to complete.**Under each step are sub-bullets detailing questions you need to answer in your report.**

+**Step 1: Choosing a Dataset**

+In any data science project, you will need good, reliable data.
+There are many data sources available online.
+Chances are if there is a topic you are interested in, there is a corresponding dataset.
+It is important that the dataset you choose does not have any copyright restrictions and is trustworthy.
+You can check on the website to see if the dataset is licensed and what restrictions there may be on using it.
+In most cases, using the data and drawing conclusions from it is just fine, but republishing the data itself is not allowed.

+**To Do:**

-1. Form a group of no more than 4 people.
+- Form a group of no more than 4 people.
 (You may want to form a group with people who are in a similar major or have similar interests as this may make dataset selection easier).
-2. Choose one of the provided datasets.
-If you feel strongly about another dataset that is not included in the list, please make sure to have it approved by the instructor before proceeding.
+- Find a dataset to analyze online.
+If you are unsure where to start looking, check out the hints section for some places to start.
+If you have questions about your dataset, ask an instructor before proceeding.

-    -   What made you choose this dataset?
+- **Deliverable:** State and describe your dataset.
+Why did you choose this particular dataset?

+*Hints:*

+- Places to find free datasets: `World Bank Open Data`_, `FiveThirtyEight`_, `Kaggle`_
-    -   What aspects of this dataset did you expect to find challenging?
+- `Additional list of websites to find datasets`_

-3. Clean the data and account for the incorrect / missing data as you see fit.

-    -   How did you clean the data?
-What steps were taken?
-Be sure to reference data types in your discussion.
+- Revisit the importing data section from module B for review on how to import data

+**Step 2: Clean Your Dataset**

+Only rarely will datasets ever be ready for analysis right off the bat.
+Therefore, you will need to prepare your dataset to make useful observations.
+Don’t worry if it seems overwhelming at first.
+You want to remove outliers that may skew your dataset, while still maintaining the integrity of your data.
+Some steps have been provided to help with this process.
+Once you clean your dataset, you should be able to find sections of the data that are interesting and find relevant relationships.

+**To Do:**

+- First look at your data and see if you can spot any inconsistencies
+- Filter out unwanted outliers
+- Check for missing data values
+- **Deliverable:** Summarize your data cleaning process and make sure to answer the following questions.

   - Are there any ethical issues with the way you cleaned the data?
 What are they?
   - Did you make any trade-offs as you were cleaning?
-What and why?
+What were these tradeoffs and why did you make this decision?

+*Hints:*
+  - For a more in-depth explanation of data cleaning `read this.`_

+**Step 3: Consolidate and Summarize your Data**

+After cleaning up your data, you will want an overview of what your data is saying.
+Sometimes when working with a large dataset, your data will be split across different sheets, making it difficult to find summary statistics.
+If that is the case, you will need to join common sections first before finding interesting statistics about your data.

+**To Do:**

-4. Join the multiple sheets across a common column.
-You will need to join datasets using vlookup.
+- Join the multiple sheets across a common column if necessary.
+You will need to join datasets using vlookup
+- Using the joined dataset, find summary statistics for the population.
+- **Deliverables:** Describe how you consolidated your data and chose your subsections.
+Make sure the following questions are answered in your discussion.

-    -   What did you choose as the joining key?
+  - If you needed to join your data across sheets, what did you choose as the joining key?
 Why?

-5. Using the joined dataset, find summary statistics for the population.

   - For all of the numeric variables, what are the population-wide mean, median, variance, standard deviation?

+*Hints:*

+- Revisit :ref:`the section on joining data <joining_data>`
+- Look at :ref:`the section on measures of center for mean and median <measures_of_center>`
+- Review :ref:`the section on measures of spread for variance and standard deviation <measures_of_spread>`

+**Step 4: Choosing Subsets**

+Sometimes you can find interesting trends in subsets of the data rather than the whole dataset.
+For example, if you are looking at data about each of the 50 states in the United States, you can find interesting summary statistics about the west coast states as compared to the east coast states.

+**To Do:**

-6. Choose subsets of the data that you find interesting.
+- Choose subsets of the data that you find interesting.
 Find summary statistics for the numeric variables, within those subsets of the data.
+- From these subsets, create a pivot table and a visualization that compares summary statistics across groups.
+- **Deliverables:** Continue your discussion section.
+Describe the subsets you chose from the dataset and include your pivot table and visualizations.
+Make sure the following questions are addressed.

   - Explain why you chose this set of groups.
   - Within subsets of interest, what are the count, mean, median, variance, standard deviation?
   - Is the sample size enough within each group?
 What does this imply for reliability of summary statistics, and for privacy considerations?

-7. Present the grouped summary statistics in the report.

-    -   Include both a pivot table and a visualization that compares summary statistics across groups.
   - What comparisons are particularly interesting?
 Why?

+*Hints:*

+- `Disadvantages of a small sample size.`_
+- `Refresher on data privacy.`_

+**Step 5: Analyze your Data**

+Now that you’ve looked into some subsets of data, it’s time to be more quantitative in your analysis.
+Look for relationships in the data and use these relationships to make predictions.

+**To Do:**

-8. Determine two quantitative variables that have either a strong or an interesting relationship.
+- Determine two quantitative variables that have either a strong or an interesting relationship.

-    -   How did you determine that this relationship was particularly interesting?
 - Identify any potential lurking variables.
-How did you find them?

-9. Fit a regression on the data.
+- Fit a regression on the data and find the equation for the line of best fit.

-    -   What is the equation for the line of best fit?
+- Interpret the coefficients of the linear model, in the context of the chosen variables.
+- Choose some data points to predict using your regression.
+- **Deliverable:** Write the analysis section of your paper using what you have already done above.
+In addition, in a short paragraph, report your predictions in the context of the problem.
+Make sure the following questions are
+  addressed:

+  - How did you identify lurking variables?
   - Does the line of best fit fit the data well?
 If not, why not?
-    -   If you are getting surprising results, what is surprising and why?
+If the result is surprising, what is surprising and why?

-10. Interpret the coefficients of the linear model, in the context of the chosen variables.

-    -   What does this imply for the variable being predicted?
-Be sure to include references to “correlation” and “causation” effects.
+  - Include references to “correlation” and “causation” effects.

-11. Choose some data points to predict using your regression.

-    -   For which data points is it appropriate to use this regression model?
-        Why?
-    -   In a short paragraph, report your predictions in the context of the problem.
+  - Is your prediction logical?

+*Hints:*

+- When reporting predictions here are some examples:

-        1. Good example: We predict that someone with a shoe size of 6.5 will be 5’4”.
+  - Good example: We predict that someone with a shoe size of 6.5 will be 5’4”.
-        2. Inadequate example: Only reporting the point (6.5, 64”).
+  - Inadequate example: Only reporting the point (6.5, 64”).

-    -   Is the prediction logical?
-Why or why not?
+  - Revisit :ref:`the section on causation vs. correlation <correlation_vs_causation>`

+**Step 6: Conclude and reflect**

+The power of data science is that you can get meaningful takeaways from statistics that can help you make a positive impact on society.
+Now that you’ve done data analysis, take a moment to reflect on your findings and think about the broader implications.

+**To Do:**

-12. Include a conclusion summarizing your findings.
+- Include a conclusion summarizing your findings.
+  - Who does this affect?
+  - What did you learn?
+- Proofread your report.

-13. Submit your report **and your sheets** reflecting your analysis by **[Due Date]**.
+- **Deliverable:** Write the conclusion section of your paper.
+Submit your report and your sheets reflecting your analysis by [Due Date].

+*Hints:*

+- `Examples of reports backed by data science`_

-14. **Optional** (faculty can decide whether to include or not): After completing and submitting your project, complete the group work self assessment and group assessment.
+**Optional** (faculty can decide whether to include or not): After completing and submitting your project, complete the group work self assessment and group assessment.

 Grading Rubric
 --------------